Are You up for Long-Distance Parenting?

 Seek Court Approval Before a Move.
 Contact Us Today to Discuss Your Options.

 Moving children without the appropriate court's approval can lead to the parent being held in contempt and ordered to return.
 Criminal charges are also possible.
 On the other hand, the decision to contest a relocation petition must be made in a timely fashion and with solid grounds.
-To discuss your specific circumstances and the best strategy for you, schedule a free consultation with an attorney in Orlando or at one of our five other South or Central Florida offices today.
+To discuss your specific circumstances and the best strategy for you, schedule a free consultation with an attorney in Orlando or at one of our two other Central Florida offices today.